grilme99/Flow/README.md

 To generate new tests:

-1. Navigate to the `gentest` directory and run `npm install` to set up the test generator.
+1. Navigate to the `scripts/gentest` directory and run `npm install` to set up the test generator.
 2. Execute `node index.js` in the same directory.

 ### Running Tests